 Business intelligence.
 A specialized BI tool would most likely be more powerful and have stronger analytical capabilities than a BI module in a TMS.
 Integrating your TMS with a separate BI platform will let transportation-related data flow smoothly so that you can get a holistic analysis of your performance.

 Freight marketplaces.
 If you are a 3PL or owner-operator, you might be using load boards and freight marketplaces to keep your trucks busy.
-Integrating your TMS with such platforms will allow you to make use of their capabilities – all within your interface.
+Integrating your TMS with such platforms will allow you to use their capabilities – all within your interface.

 Transportation management software: overview of the main TMS vendors